openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

 ## Summary

 The DSL syntax is used to specify authorization models.
 Type restrictions on an authorization model will allow us to restrict the types of users that may be directly related to (type, relation) pairs.
 For example, we may restrict that the parent of a folder must be a folder itself.
-In this RFC we are proposing a syntax to add type restrictions to the DSL.
+In this RFC we are proposing a syntax to add type restrictions to the DSL, and updates related to this.

 See the [Add Type Restrictions to the JSON Syntax RFC](./20220831-add-type-restrictions-to-json-syntax.md) for further background.